jameshyojaelee/CellAnnot-GPT/docs/getting_started.md

-# Getting Started with CellAnnot-GPT
+# Getting Started with GPT Cell Annotator

 Welcome!
 This guide walks you through setting up the development environment, running tests, and trying the core workflows.